Wi-Fi/Bluetooth

 hciconfig hci0 up

-Verify HCI device status with hciconfig.
-When the status is UP RUNNING, it indicates that the HCI Bluetooth device is enabled:
+Query HCI device status with hciconfig.
+If the device shows UP RUNNING, Bluetooth has been successfully enabled:

 hci0: Type: Primary Bus: UART